API¶

 Request 1 at

-(no breach): this will return the details for for1/second
+t=0(no breach): this will return the details for for1/secondRequest 2 at

-(no breach): it will still return the details for1/second
+t=1(no breach): it will still return the details for1/secondRequest 3 at

-(breach): it will return the details for2/day
+t=2(breach): it will return the details for2/day

-- property current_limits: List[RequestLimit]#
+- property current_limits: list[RequestLimit]¶

 Get a list of all rate limits that were applicable and evaluated within the context of this request.